 The Working Holiday and Work and Holiday visas determine how much holiday an au pair is generally entitled to and how much they should be working throughout their entire stay in Australia.
 You should discuss with your au pair how much holiday they will get for the period they stay with you.
 We recommend 2 weeks of holiday provided that your au pair stays with you for six months.
 Should they stay with you for a shorter period of time, you can adapt the length of holidays accordingly.

-In Australia, there are no official regulations with regard to public holidays for au pairs.
-We recommend that au pairs have a day off on public holidays.
+In Australia there is an official regulation with regard to public holidays within the National Employment Standards.
+By law, au pairs must have a day off on public holidays.
 Only in exceptional cases should au pairs work on public holidays.
 The host family should discuss this with their au pair beforehand.

 Your au pair will participate in an English course during his or her stay in Australia.
 You should allow your au pair enough time for this and help them find a suitable language school.
 The au pair will pay for his or her own language course.